AgoraIOT/EdgeSDK/README.md

 11. Wait for all extensions to be installed.
 If reloading VS Code is required, you will be promoted to do so

 ## Setup your dev workspace
-You can either generate a new module or use the SDK to continue developing as existing one
+You can either generate a new module or use the SDK to continue developing an existing one

 ### Generate a new module
 1. Create a new folder for your module and cd into the newly created directory